Voice Over Home Recording Studio Tips

-For a voice-over professional, however, this setup may be slightly more complex.
-In addition to serving as a space where you can get down to business, your studio environment should feed your soul and inspire you to be creative in the booth.
+Every work-at-home professional needs a personal space reserved for career needs.
+For a voice over professional, your studio environment should serve as a space where you can get down to business, as well as feed your soul and inspire you to be creative in the booth.

 Selecting Your Home Studio Space

 Keep acoustics in mind as you set aside a space in which to build your studio.
 Some homes come equipped with amazing acoustics, while others are acoustical nightmares.
 If you find that your home is particularly echoey, try to cushion some of that noise with extra furniture or even a homemade recording booth.
+Many people don’t realize this but clothing, comforters and pillows can make great soundproofers.
 If you can invest a modest amount, there are plenty of professional acoustic products capable of transforming your studio space.

 A portable recording booth is handy because you can take it with you on the road and record from virtually anywhere.
 Voice actors often need to record while on vacation or attending events and will usually find themselves returning to their hotel room to record a few projects or audition for jobs that they are invited to via email.